tpoechtrager/osxcross/README.md

 Move your packaged SDK to the tarballs/ directory.

-Then ensure you have the following installed on your Linux/BSD box:
+Then ensure you have the following installed on your system:

 `Clang 3.2+`, `patch`, `libxml2-devel` (<=10.6 only) and the `bash shell`.